March 13, 2023

 • Should be an individual or a qualified agency (your LLC can't serve as its own agent)

-Hiring a third-party registered agent service can cost $100 to $300 per year, depending on the company's specific rates.
+Registered agent services can cost $100 to $300 per year, depending on the company's specific rates.
 Some companies offer their registered agent services for free (usually just the first year) when you use them to start your LLC.

 To start an LLC in California, you need to file your Articles of Organization with the Secretary of State's office.
 You need to use Form LLC-1 for domestic LLCs and Form LLC-5 for foreign LLCs.